NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 In the _Tags_, you may have already noticed the checkboxes.
 These checkboxes allow you to choose whether the tag is displayed on the plot or not.
 Using these checkboxes, make it so that the plot only displays vectors/tags `A`, `C` and `D`.
 A few notes:
  * You should not need to touch `Stack` or `Heap` for this
- * For tags with overlapping address ranges, they will be displayed according to the checkbox that last updated it (there should be no overlapping tags in this tutorial)
+ * For tags with overlapping address ranges, disabled checkboxes take priority (there should be no overlapping ranges in this tutorial)

 In the _Accesses_ section, you also have the ability to show/hide certain access types.
 Using these checkboxes, display all writes, but only the read-hits to finish the last task.
-You can find out what each icon means by hovering over them.
+You can find out what each icon means by hovering over their corresponding checkbox.

 ### Solutions
  - The hidden `X` is in vector `B`.